tomevans1122/Machine-Learning/README.md

 # Machine-Learning

-This repo contains my exploration and investigation of historical weather data using machine learning models.
+This repository contains my exploration and investigation of historical weather data using machine learning models.
 I purchased the hisotrical weather data for a set of coordinates every hour since 1/1/1980 until 1/1/2021.
 Naturally, the file is quite large at 109 MB.

 ## The data
 The original CSV file was nested.
 See below for a snippet of the data: